Le-Xiaohuai-speech/DPCRN_DNS3/README.md

 Note that the real-time inference can only run on the tensorflow=1.x.

 The final results on the blind test set of DNS3 is available on https://github.com/Le-Xiaohuai-speech/DPCRN_DNS3_Results.

+run python main.py to test the model on a single wav.